LaravelDaily/Booking-Com-Simulation-Laravel/course/12-photos.md

 });
 ```

 How would that `reorder()` method look like?
-Again, there could be many implementations, after a few experiments I landed on this one.
+Again, there could be many implementations, but after a few experiments, I landed on this one.

 **app/Http/Controllers/Owner/PropertyPhotoController.php**:
 ```php